onPhone/onPhone/deliverables/readme.txt

      cmake ../ -G "Visual Studio 17 2022"

-  3. Open the generated solution file (BasicSc2Bot.sln) in Visual Studio and build the project by selecting "Build" from the menu or pressing Ctrl+Shift+B.
+  3. Open the generated solution file (OnPhone.sln) in Visual Studio and build the project by selecting "Build" from the menu or pressing Ctrl+Shift+B.

 - Mac: